Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Conclusion

 We define application- and user-level utility using selected user-experience models from the literature.
 Based on the models, we derive per-application utility models for the five common network use cases web browsing, file download, remote terminal, adaptive video streaming, and Voice-over-IP.
 Afterwards, we determine sensible resource allocations by formulating a two-stage mixed-integer linear program based on the number and types of applications, their utility functions, and network resources.
 The mixed-integer linear program decides on how to embed the applications in the network in terms of the allowed data-rate per application and the delay-constrained routing of the application flows.
 Once the allowed rate and routing is determined, the flow routing is configured through an SDN protocol and the pacing is enforced through local agents at the end-hosts.

 We evaluate the methodology by implementing a proof-of-concept testbed with a throughput-constrained link and an increasing number of parallel applications sharing the link.
-The results show that QoS metrics, such as delay and packet loss of the link, considerable improve with pacing, due to the controlled link utilization.
+The results show that QoS metrics, such as delay and packet loss, considerably improve with pacing, due to the controlled link utilization.
 When looking at the fairness per application type, the results show that there is near perfect fairness between the clients.
 For the five evaluated application types, the results show that web browsing's utility decreases, as it has an unfair advantage in the best effort case due to its multiple parallel TCP-connections.
 However, the loss in utility of web browsing is low, compared to the gain for the other types.
 Real-time applications, such as remote terminal work, profit due to the reduced delay and packet loss.
 VoIP enjoys lower packet loss, delay, and jitter, but does not suffer in terms of utility by one impaired link due to the resilient audio codec.
 From the experiments, we conclude that the proposed architecture enables scalable resource allocation and predictable application performance.

 This paper is a step towards extending Software-defined Networking towards the edge of the network with scalable resource allocations from the perspective of the human users.
-Future work in this area should focus on how to autonomously create and update utility functions, investigate the impact of inaccurate utility functions, develop fast heuristics for the allocation problem formulation, evaluate further application types, and solve the problem of dynamically embedding applications at run-time.
+Future work in this area should focus on how to autonomously create and update utility functions, investigate the impact of inaccurate utility functions, develop fast heuristics for the allocation problem formulation, evaluate further application types, and solve the problem of dynamically recomputing pacing rates and embedding additional applications at run-time.

-\begin{acks} This work has been supported, in part, by the German Research Foundation (DFG) under the grant numbers KE1863/6-1, ZI1334/2-1 and TR257/43-1.
-The authors alone are responsible for the content of the paper. \end{acks}
+\begin{acks} This work has been supported, in part, by the German Research Foundation (DFG) under the grant numbers KE1863/6-1, ZI1334/2-1 and TR257/43-1 and in part by the European Union's Horizon 2020 research and innovation program (grant agreement No 647158 - FlexNets).
+This work reflects only the authors' view and the funding agency is not responsible for any use that may be made of the information it contains. \end{acks}